-The sanitary sewer system is adversely affected by inflow and infiltration from illicit and illegal connection created through the years on private property.
-This program is designed to provide property owners a way to fix these issues with their homes to remove these flows from the City's sanitary sewer system.
+The sanitary sewer system is adversely affected by inflow and infiltration.
+This program is designed to identify and remove these flows from the City's sanitary sewer system.

 Funding Sources

 Sewer Construction Fund \$1,600,000

 Total Lifetime Budget \$1,600,000